sinux-l5d/studentbox-doc/content/project/ethical-report.md

 # Research objectives

-The research I'm conducting is about efficient file transfer (REST vs GraphQL vs gRPC APIs) and containerised environment to isolate processes (docker vs podman).
+The research I'm conducting is about efficient file transfer (REST vs GraphQL vs gRPC APIs) and containerised environment to isolate processes (Docker vs Podman).
+Because the project involves code bases, it will more than likely include more than one file, so we need efficient file transfer.
+Along with that, we don't want every project hosted to interfere with one another, nor should it should impact the host machine more than expected.

-It is expected that with this research, I have a critical point of view on which system I use and why.
+Others research include storage (plain file, git repository, SQL or No-SQL database), permissions for students and teacher, limit ressources allocated to each project and deployment in the cloud (on-premise servers or AWS).

 # Ensure ethical principles